-For women who have chosen to undergo a breast augmentation cosmetic surgical procedure, there may seem to be an endless number of choices to be made, from silicone versus saline implants to implant size and profile to placement in front or behind the pectoral muscle, to the incisional approach.
-These are all very important decisions that will affect not only the outcome of the procedure but breast appearance and subsequent patient satisfaction.
-During the consultation, we will carefully go over all the options with patients, including which incision technique will be used to perform the breast implant procedure.
-The approach that is used for the procedure can affect implant placement, the severity of scarring, and the future ability to breastfeed.
+There may seem to be an endless number of choices to be made for women who have chosen to undergo a breast augmentation cosmetic surgical procedure, from silicone versus saline implants to implant size and profile to placement in front or behind the pectoral muscle, to the incisional approach.
+These are all crucial decisions that will affect the procedure and breast appearance and subsequent patient satisfaction.
+During the consultation, we will carefully examine all the options with patients, including which incision technique will be used to perform the breast implant procedure.
+The approach used for the procedure can affect implant placement, the severity of scarring, and the future ability to breastfeed.

 There are four basic incision approaches to the breast augmentation procedure.